telerik/kendo-ui-core/docs/controls/data-management/pivotgrid/how-to/filtering/filter-dimension-with-include.md

 title: Filter Using include Operator
 page_title: Filter Using include Operator | Kendo UI PivotGrid
 description: "Learn how to use the include operator to filter the data in a Kendo UI PivotGrid widget."
+previous_url: /controls/data-management/pivotgrid/how-to/filter-dimension-with-include
 slug: howto_use_include_operator_pivotgrid
 ---

 # Filter Using include Operator

-The example below demonstrates how to use the `include` operator to filter the data in a Kendo UI PivotGrid widget.
+You can filter the data in a Kendo UI PivotGrid widget by using the `include` operator.

+The example below demonstrates how to achieve this behavior.

 ###### Example